 In 2010 Dr Krieger participated in a conference devoted to underwater archaeology.
 The resulting document, the Penn-Brock Statement of Principles and Best Practices for Underwater Archaeology and the Stewardship of Underwater Cultural Heritage in the Mediterranean is helping to shape international policy by putting forward a set of principles and best practices for underwater archaeology and the stewardship of underwater cultural heritage.

-Dr Krieger currently serves as the Executive Secretary of the International Society for the History and Philosophy of Science (HOPOS), as an area editor (in Archaeological Theory) for The Journal Religious Studies Review, and as a member of the URI Archaeology Group and the John Hazen White Center for Ethics and Public Service.
+Dr Krieger currently serves as the Executive Secretary of the International Society for the History of Philosophy of Science (HOPOS), as an area editor (in Archaeological Theory) for The Journal Religious Studies Review, as a member of the John Hazen White Center for Ethics and Public Service.
 He has also served on boards for a variety of other organizations focusing on archaeology, religion, and the humanities.

 "Processual Archaeology."
 Oxford Bibliographies.
 Oxford University Press.
-2012.
+(2012), peer reviewed electronic resource.

 Courses - Philosophy: